 While it’d be great to be able to run out and forage for, or purchase all the herbs known to mankind, and all the essential oils you can smell, it’s just not that feasible in the budget for most of us.
-And, in many cases, it’s truly not necessary to have them all.
+In many cases, it’s not necessary to have them all.
 Many are “dual purpose” in that they can be used for more than one thing, making them truly versatile.

 For the beginner in natural health, you really only need a few items to get started. then you can add to your herbal first aid kit as you gain more knowledge.
 Here’s what I recommend people start out with and why:

 For essential oils and carrier oils in your herbal remedy kit, try these:

 - Lavender Essential Oil-this has natural antibacterial properties and is great for calming or soothing.
 Lavender can also be applied “neat” in small amounts, directly on burns, cuts or scrapes.
 I love it in homemade sunburn spray especially.